 Also comes in Waze vs Google Maps.

 iPhone already has a feature of calculating your time on the phone.
-Microsoft Launcher has also implemented this feature.
-Not sure why Google is delaying.
-But, thanks to RescueTime app developers, we don’t need to wait.
-The app estimates how much time you are spending on apps and websites.
-To give you a clear picture, RescueTime categories each app, and displays the data in different colours, The app is also available for PC and Mac to track the combined data.
+Android phones, except Pixel, don’t have this feature.
+This is where RescueTime comes in handy.
+The app calculates how much time you are spending on apps and websites.
+To give you a clear picture, RescueTime categories each app, and displays the data in different colours.
+The app is also available for PC and Mac to track the combined data.

 The default Android video player does not support all of the video and audio formats.
 VLC Media Player is an open-source Media Player available for almost all the devices.
-The tools like audio, subtitle syncing, selecting separate files for subtitles, background play, etc., make it an all-rounder video player.
-The app is an Editor’s Choice app on Google Play, and one of the must-have Android apps.
+The tools such as audio, subtitle syncing, selecting separate files for subtitles, background play, streaming, etc., make it an all-rounder video player.
+The app is an Editor’s Choice app on Google Play, and one of the must have Android apps.

 You have put yourself a step closer to a safe, fast, and a better future.
-The end of the top 10 must-have Android apps post is here.
-Thanks for having a read.
-Let me know what questions you have in the comments below so we can discuss more.
+The end of the top 10 must have Android apps post is here.
+Thanks for having a read and please let me know what do you think in the comments below so we can discuss more.